idris-lang/Idris-dev/docs/tutorial/interp.rst

 Here, ``cast`` is an overloaded function which converts a value from one type to another if possible.
 Here, it converts a string to an integer, giving 0 if the input is invalid.
-An example run of this program at the Idris interactive environment is shown in Listing :ref:`factrun`.
+An example run of this program at the Idris interactive environment is:

 .. literalinclude:: ../listing/idris-prompt-interp.txt
-    :caption: Running the well-typed interpreter
     :name: factrun

 Aside: ``cast``